A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 Some morphemizers are able to recognize some names.

 Note: This can have mixed results; some morphemizers produce a non-trivial amount of false-positives, the German spaCy models in particular.
-If you find that there are missing morphs, then this is the likely cause.
+If you find that there are missing morphs, then this is likely the cause.
 In that case you are probably better off only using the names.txt feature.

 • Ignore names found in names.txt: